ColinKennedy/ways/docs/plugin_basics.rst

         some_plugin:
             hierarchy: example

 Here is an example of a very complicated Plugin Sheet.
-The file contains every key that you can use.
+Every key that Ways uses is in this file.
 This is a bit like getting thrown into the deep-end of a pool but don't worry if not everything makes sense immediately.
-It'll all be explained.
+It'll all be explained in this page and in others.

-For reference, this is a YAML file.
-YAML is used in this example because it's pretty easy to read and follow but Ways also supports JSON and Python files.

 .. code-block :: yaml